-If you haven’t performed these two tests, [CLICK HERE] to be directed to Part I—where you can truly catch up on this subject.
+If you haven’t performed these two tests, [CLICK HERE] to be directed to Part I (or [HERE] for Part II)—so you can truly catch up on this subject.
 It is best that all readers have performed this tests on their own, before continuing reading on.

 If you have completed the tests and already know the side of your body with a potential restriction—let’s dig in deeper.